UnicornTowa/face_recognition/README.md

 in result: <br />
 A smaller number means a greater match so if the "s" number is the smallest - program made a correct choice

+AT&amp;T Database of Faces should be in the same directory as executable